Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Healthcare providers are always looking for new ways to treat bone cancer.
 They test new methods in clinical research trials.
 Before starting treatment, people should ask their healthcare provider if they should consider any clinical trials.

-A: Clinical trials are studies of new cancer treatments.
+Clinical trials are studies of new cancer treatments.
 Healthcare providers run clinical trials to learn how well new treatments work and what their side effects are.
 If a treatment looks promising, healthcare providers compare it to current treatments to see if it works better or has fewer side effects.
 People in these studies may get access to new treatments before FDA approves them for the public.
 These trials also help further the understanding of cancer and help people who may develop cancer in the future.

-A: Many people with cancer get a second opinion from another healthcare provider.
+Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get one.
 Here are some of those reasons:

 Not feeling comfortable with the treatment recommendation